 Jack the Ripper

 Victorian London’s most celebrated maniac, Jack the Ripper roamed the streets of Whitechapel in the late nineteenth century, butchering prostitutes.
 He was never caught or identified, and reports even differ on how many victims lost their lives to the Ripper; he may have had between four and eight victims.
 There have been countless theories and suspects, from royalty to children’s authors, but the truth remains a mystery.
-Follow this external link for a huge wealth of information about Jack the Ripper.
+Follow this link for a huge wealth of information about Jack the Ripper.

 The Axeman of New Orleans

 Another unsolved series of grisly murders were carried out by the Axeman of New Orleans.
 This man plagued New Orleans in the early part of the 20th century.
 His Modus Operandi was to enter his victims bedrooms and savage them with... you guessed it, an axe!
 A letter received by newspapers reportedly from the Axeman gave a time and a date for his next murder, but said he would spare the occupants of any place where jazz music was playing.
 On that night jazz was played throughout New Orleans, in dance halls and private homes.
 Nobody died that night.
 The Axeman’s reign of terror stopped as abruptly as it started, and no conclusive suspects have ever been named.

 A puzzle-loving maniac, the Zodiac Killer operated in Northern California in the 1960s and 1970s.
 He knocked up seven confirmed victims (and claimed another 30).
 Zodiac didn’t care much for complicated killing, simply shooting his victims in the head.
 He entertained himself by sending a series of taunting cryptograms and ciphers to the local press.
 To this day only one cipher has been cracked and the identity of the killer is still unknown.

 The Black Dahlia Murder